Website icon Xpert.Digital

 Name: _hjDonePolls

-Purpose: As soon as you end a feedback “question session” with the so-called Feedback Poll widget, this cookie is set in your browser.
+Purpose: Once you complete a feedback poll using the Feedback Poll widget, this cookie is set in your browser.
+This prevents Hotjar from sending you the same polls again in the future.

 Name: _hjDoneTestersWidgets